MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 Oltre a sfruttare Ottimizzazione recapito, ecco tre elementi che consentiranno di ridurre il carico di rete per le distribuzioni di Microsoft 365 Apps for enterprise.

-**Binary Delta Compression** Microsoft 365 Apps for enterprise utilizza Binary Delta Compression per ridurre la larghezza di banda consumata dagli aggiornamenti software durante l'aggiornamento dalla versione più recente di Microsoft 365 Apps for enterprise alla versione successiva.
-Modificando solo le modifiche al livello binario della versione precedente, l'impatto della crescita mensile degli aggiornamenti cumulativi è ridotto al minimo.
-Ciò ha il potenziale di salvare diverse centinaia di megabyte di dati per PC, ogni mese.
-Tuttavia, per utilizzare questa funzionalità, non è possibile saltare le versioni, nel qual caso, è necessario scaricare l'aggiornamento cumulativo completo.
+**Binary Delta Compression** Microsoft 365 Apps for enterprise uses Binary Delta Compression to reduce bandwidth consumed by software updates when updating from the most recent release of Microsoft 365 Apps for enterprise to the next release.
+By only pulling the binary level changes from the previous release, the impact from month-over-month growth of cumulative updates is minimized.
+This has the potential of saving several hundred megabytes of data, per PC, each month.
+In order to use this capability though, you cannot skip releases.
+If you do, then the full cumulative update must be downloaded.

 [Scaricare aggiornamenti di sicurezza per Microsoft 365 Apps](https://docs.microsoft.com/deployoffice/overview-update-process-microsoft-365-apps#download-the-updates-for-microsoft-365-apps)